bjucps/cps110-thinkcspy/_sources/06-MoreFlow/NewtonsMethod.rst

     print('Square root of', n, 'is about', approx)

+Step through the program using **Show CodeLens** to see how ``approx`` changes in each iteration to converge towards the correct answer.
+This algorithm is a variation of the accumulator pattern we've seen before, because ``approx`` "accumulates" the correct value over several iterations.

 .. admonition:: Modify the program ...

    This program produces the correct square root for ``n`` = 100.
 However, were 10 iterations required to get the